top of page

 4.)
 Stop regionalization and preserve local control no matter what

-Our district has very good schools and our state has a very good university system led by UConn, but we can be getting better for all the money our system costs our people.
+Our district has very good schools and our state has a very good university system led by UConn, but we can be getting better for all the money our system costs.
 Consider the facts:

 • UConn in-state tuition has increased at a 4.8 percent annualized rate since 2000 vs. a 1.8 percent general inflation rate